core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Specifications are required for the "Standards Action With Expert Review" range of point assignment.
 Specifications should exist for "Specification Required" ranges, but early assignment before a specification is available is considered to be permissible.
 When specifications are not provided, the description provided needs to have sufficient information to identify what the point is being used for.

 * Experts should take into account the expected usage of fields when approving point assignment.
-The fact that there is a range for Standards Track documents does not mean that a Standards Track document cannot have points assigned outside of that range.
+Documents published via Standards Action can also register points outside the Standards Action range.
 The length of the encoded value should be weighed against how many code points of that length are left, the size of device it will be used on, and the number of code points left that encode to that size.

 --- back